jxtngx/lightning-lab/README.md

 The code that facilitates raw data preprocessing, building a Torch Dataset, and Lightning DataModule is in `lightning_pod.pipeline`.

-The configs for Lightning Apps and Grid.ai are in `.lightningai`.
+The configs for Lightning cloud platform are in `.lightningai`.

 ### Using the Template